michelepatella/mmeletricarservice.it/README.md

 - **Google Maps Integration**: Embedded Google Maps via `<iframe>` supports local SEO targeting.
 - **Favicon and Branding**: A custom favicon and consistent branding improve recognizability in search results and browser tabs.

+Vercel Analytics is used to monitor and optimize the UX and app performance.
+It offers valuable insights into the real-world usage of the app, including key metrics such as:
+- Visitors
+- Page Views
+- Bounce Rate
+- Countries
+-  Devices
+-  Browsers
+-  Operating Systems
+-  Pages
+-  Routes
+-  Hostname
+-  Referrers
+-  UTM Parameters

+Vercel Analytics provides a privacy-friendly and cookie-free solution, ensuring compliance with privacy regulations while delivering essential insights into the app's performance and user engagement.
+This approach ensures that the application can continuously improve based on real, actionable data, without compromising user privacy.

 <br>

 ## 📈 Metrics